-Oil prices stable ahead of OPEC+ meeting
+Oil prices tick up amid mixed signals from U.S. data

 Iraq and Kazakhstan are expected to present their plans for production cuts and compensation for overproduction to a meeting of the OPEC+ ministerial committee, known as the JMMC, on Thursday, one OPEC+ source said.

-OPEC warned in a monthly report the market would remain in surplus in the second half of 2020 even as demand improves, as it now expects supply from outside the group to be about 300,000 barrels per day higher than earlier thought.
+OPEC warned in a monthly report the market would remain in surplus in the second half of 2020 even as demand improves, as it now expects supply from outside the group to be about 300,000 bpd higher than previously thought.

-Additional reporting by Sonali Paul in Melbourne and Roslan Khasawneh in Singapore; editing by David Evans
+Additional reporting by Sonali Paul in Melbourne and Roslan Khasawneh in Singapore; editing by David Evans and Mark Potter